-- 15.1 The employer will ensure that Educational Team Leaders are aware that the tasks allocated to employees must not exceed what can reasonably be performed in the hours for which they are employed. - 15.2 The employer will ensure that Educational Team Leaders implement procedures to monitor the hours worked of the employees they supervise and where employees regularly work hours in excess of the hours for which they are employed to perform their jobs, changes (technology, responsibility, extra resources) will be implemented.

-- 15.3 In most circumstances vacancies will be filled within three months.
-If it appears likely that will not be the case, Educational Team Leaders will consult affected employees, giving the reasons why the vacancy will not be filled and advising how the workloads will be managed having regard to 15.1 and 15.2 above. - 15.4 In most circumstances temporary vacancies will be filled as they arise.
-Where a vacancy is not to be filled Educational Team Leaders will consult affected employees, giving the reasons why the vacancy will not be filled and advising how the workload will be managed having regard to 15.1 and 15.2 above. - 15.5 The specific allocation or time tabling of workloads in direct learning or workplace learning is to be assigned by the Educational Team Leader in consultation with the employee, and other team members where appropriate.
-In this regard workloads shall be reasonable in all of the circumstances and in accordance with Clause 13 Hours of Work. - 15.6 An employee who believes that his or her workload may be excessive, can seek a review of such. - 15.7 Any request for review is to be made to the employee's Educational Team Leader in the first instance with a view to resolving the matter at the team level. - 15.8 Where a grievance is not resolved at the team level the employee may seek to have the matter resolved in accordance with the employer's grievance resolution process. - 15.9 Any review of the reasonableness of workloads will be assessed having regard to: - the requirements of the workplace, team or enterprise client; - the equitable distribution of duties across all team members; - the skills, competencies, knowledge and experience of the employee; - the adequacy of DOTT to enable the required direct learning to be delivered; - the level of activities required in undertaking workplace learning; - any risk to employee health and safety; and - the employee's personal circumstances. - 15.10 Within six months of this Agreement being registered a Workload Scheduling Tool shall be developed and implemented for all teachers.
+- (a) The employer will ensure that Education Managers are aware that the tasks allocated to employees must not exceed what can reasonably be performed in the hours for which they are employed. - (b) The employer will ensure that Education Managers implement procedures to monitor the hours worked of the employees they supervise and where employees regularly work hours in excess of the hours for which they are employed to perform their jobs, changes (technology, responsibility, extra resources) will be implemented. - (c) In most circumstances vacancies will be filled within three months.
+If it appears likely that will not be the case, Managers will consult affected employees, giving the reasons why the vacancy will not be filled and advising how the workloads will be managed having regard to 15.1 and 15.2 above. - (d) In most circumstances temporary vacancies will be filled as they arise.
+Where a vacancy is not to be filled Education Managers will consult affected employees, giving the reasons why the vacancy will not be filled and advising how the workload will be managed having regard to 15.1 and 15.2 above. - (e) The specific allocation or time tabling of workloads in direct learning or workplace learning is to be assigned by the Education Managers in consultation with the employee, and other team members where appropriate.
+In this regard workloads shall be reasonable in all of the circumstances and in accordance with Clause 18 Hours of Work. - (f) An employee who believes that his or her workload may be excessive, can seek a review of such. - (g) Any request for review is to be made to the employee's Education Managers in the first instance with a view to resolving the matter at the team level. - (h) Where a grievance is not resolved at the team level the employee may seek to have the matter resolved in accordance with the employer's grievance resolution process.